 There is overwhelming evidence which demonstrates that the design of an office

 impacts the health, wellbeing and productivity of its occupants.

 People are increasingly demanding environments that lower stress: living and working spaces that act to keep us healthy.

 Using Biophilic Design can create a greater sense of health and wellbeing for inhabitants, staff and visitors alike.
-But it can also have hugely beneficial financial implications that stem from improving the health and well being of the building occupants.
-We list the following research on a few of the sectors that the economic benefits add up.
+But it can also have hugely beneficial financial implications that stem from improving the health and wellbeing of the building occupants.
+We have listed the following research on a few of the sectors for which the economic benefits add up.

 Financial benefits of Biophilic Design

 Biophilic Design can have tangible benefits within the workplace, educational, hospitality, retail and domestic sectors – creating savings and improving profits.

 Offices can be more productive and create lower levels of stress, fostering greater happiness and creativity, whilst helping to retain staff and reduce absenteeism.
 A healthy, happy workforce is a vital component of a productive, successful business in the long-term.
 Find some evidence below: